typestack/routing-controllers/README.md

 import "reflect-metadata"; // this shim is required import {useExpressServer} from "routing-controllers";

-let app = express(); // your created express server
+let express = require("express"); // or you can import it if you have installed typings let app = express(); // your created express server
-// app.use() // maybe you configure itself the way you want useExpressServer(app); // register created express server in routing-controllers app.listen(3000); // run your express server
+// app.use() // maybe you configure it the way you want useExpressServer(app); // register created express server in routing-controllers app.listen(3000); // run your express server
 ```